demisto/content/Packs/TrustwaveSEG/Integrations/TrustwaveSEG/README.md

 ### trustwave-seg-list-quarantine-folders-with-day-info
 ***
-Get a list of folders with current day info
+Get a list of folders with current day info.

 #### Base Command